renpy/renpy/sphinx/source/config.rst

     can be repeatedly loaded, hurting performance.
 If not none, :var:`config.image_cache_size` is used instead of this variable.

-.. var:: config.key_repeat = (.3, .03)

-    Controls the rate of keyboard repeat.
-When key repeat is enabled, this should be a tuple.
-The first item in the tuple is the delay before the first repeat, and the second item is the delay between repeats.
-Both are in seconds.
-If None, keyboard repeat is disabled.

 .. var:: config.language = None

     If not None, this should be a string giving the default language